JustinSoflin/IT-Support-Recon-Simulation/README.md

 ### Flag 11 – Bundling / Staging Artifacts

 **Objective** <br>
-Identify actions that consolidate reconnaissance outputs or collected artifacts into a single location or compressed package.
+- Identify actions that consolidate reconnaissance outputs or collected artifacts into a single location or compressed package.
+- File system events or operations that show grouping, consolidation, or packaging of gathered items.
+- Staging is the practical step that simplifies exfiltration and should be correlated back to prior recon.

 Query:
 ```kql